RiyaParikh0112/Unpaired-Image-Translation/README.md

 ![Simplified Architecture of CycleGAN](https://i.ibb.co/BVDkhVV/Screenshot-2023-04-06-at-7-40-10-AM.png)

+## 1. Discriminator
+The discriminator is a deep convolutional neural network that performs image classification.
+It takes a source image as input and predicts the likelihood of whether the target image is a real or fake image.
+Two discriminator models are used, one for Domain-A (horses) and one for Domain-B (zebras).

+The discriminator design is based on the effective receptive field of the model, which defines the relationship between one output of the model to the number of pixels in the input image.
+This is called a PatchGAN model and is carefully designed so that each output prediction of the model maps to a 70×70 square or patch of the input image.
+The benefit of this approach is that the same model can be applied to input images of different sizes, e.g. larger or smaller than 256×256 pixels.

+The output of the model depends on the size of the input image but may be one value or a square activation map of values.
+Each value is a probability for the likelihood that a patch in the input image is real.
+These values can be averaged to give an overall likelihood or classification score if needed.

 ## 2. Generator 🥷

 The generator is an encoder-decoder model architecture.
 The model takes a source image (e.g. scenary photo) and generates a target image (e.g. van gogh photo).
 It does this by first downsampling or encoding the input image down to a bottleneck layer, then interpreting the encoding with a number of ResNet layers that use skip connections, followed by a series of layers that upsample or decode the representation to the size of the output image.\